“PHILOSOPHY”

 What if cultural infrastructure functioned like libraries or transit?
 Not extracting attention, but returning it?

-Boston, with its lineage of civic philosophy and cultural experimentation, can become the precedent: the first urban node of a symbolic infrastructure funded not by product, but by purpose.
+It does not seek to overthrow but reframe, and further decentralize access to awareness.
+Boston, with its lineage of civic philosophy and cultural experimentation, can become the precedent: the first urban prototype of symbolic infrastructure funded not by product, but by purpose.

 CONCLUSION: PRACTICING THE SHIFT